FreddieOffice/1dc/README.txt

 this is an esoteric programming language written in lua is alsow known as "N--".

+by the way lua53.dll is needed for ONE-C.exe also haha 1c and ONE-C

 functions:
 p <char>: will print the characters after the "p" with a new line (p = print (like you couldnt guess)) pwn <char>: will print the characters after the "pwn" without a newline (pwn = Print Without Newline)